NicolasCaceda/JavaFXTDb/README.md

 Please install the OPTIBelwe-Medium font located at src/Resources/Font/OPTIBelwe-Medium.otf

 ## Gui Design
 The program is aesthetically pleasing as it uses similar colors as located in the actual game itself.
 It is very clear that you must first select a class and if you do not first select a class the program will tell you to.
 It is very predictable as to what you are going to get when you click on each button.
-The user is in complete control and should comprehend what is too be done in the program; if not, the program will direct them towards the correct path.
+The user is in complete control and should comprehend what is to be done in the program; if not, the program will direct them towards the correct path.